-The majority of men with germ cell tumours (GCTs) are cured with surgery, radiotherapy and conventional-dose chemotherapy appropriate to the location, histology, stage and biochemical markers of their tumour.
+The majority of men with germ cell tumours (GCTs) are cured with surgery, radiation therapy and conventional-dose chemotherapy appropriate to the location, histology, stage and biochemical markers of their tumour.
 For those patients who relapse or are refractory after optimal conventional chemotherapy, the two major salvage approaches are high-dose chemotherapy (HDCT) with autologous stem cell transplant (ASCT) or conventional-dose chemotherapy.
 There are no randomised controlled trials (RCTs) to establish efficacy in this setting, although considerable level III evidence supports the use of HDCT.rrr Prognostic factors for these patients include primary tumour location, response to first-line therapy, progression-free interval, and serum tumour markers.r Patients with relapse of primary mediastinal non-seminomatous GCTs represent a poorer prognosis subgroup in which there is limited evidence for the efficacy of HDCT.r

 High-dose chemotherapy versus conventional-dose chemotherapy